10 Best Rocker Switches

 How to Compare Reviews

-Large review volumes generally smooth out anomalies, but read the one- and two-star comments for patterns.
-In residential switches, repeated complaints about loose terminal screws or paddles that snap under pressure suggest a molding or metallurgy issue.
+Large review volumes generally smooth out anomalies, but the one- and two-star comments reveal patterns.
+For residential switches, repeated complaints about loose terminal screws or paddles that snap under pressure suggest a molding or metallurgy issue.
 For automotive switches, watch for reports of LED burnout, moisture ingress after pressure washing, or jumper wires that pull out of crimps too easily.
+Reviewer photos are often more revealing than the text, especially images of terminal layout, wire gauge, and backlight intensity in a dark cabin.